danielkaczmarczyk/dk-cs-notes/README.md

 ## Progress

 Here's a list of all courses I'm planning to take.
 They're mostly taken from the [tycs](teachyourselfcs.com) website, which I'm treating as a central point of my curriculum, but I've been adding other resources as I was exploring varous avenues.
+The content and topics vary, and over the months of maintaining this list I have found myself diverting form the original course, and coming back, and generally noting down things that I've done, cause they were interesting at the time.
+I became a record of my interests.

 ### Completed